mohawk2/Mojolicious-Plugin-WebPush/README.md

     { "errors": [ { "message": "The exception reason" } ] }

 This will be handled by the provided service worker.
+In case it is required by the app itself, the added route is named `webpush.save`.

 ## subs\_session2user\_p